407-610-2417

 If you scroll down the report, you’ll find detailed diagnostics of your website as well as suggestions on what to fix:

-You can also try some of the following best practices to optimize your SaaS website for SEO:
+You can also try some of the following best practices to optimize your SaaS website for technical SEO:

-• Minimize JavaScript and CSS files to reduce loading time
+• Minimize JavaScript and CSS files to reduce loading time.

-• Enable browser caching so repeat visitors experience faster load times
+• Enable browser caching so repeat visitors experience faster load times.

-• Use a content delivery network (CDN) to deliver content quickly across regions
+• Use a content delivery network (CDN) to deliver content quickly across regions.

 Duplicate Content

-Duplicate content appears when the same or very similar content appears on more than one page of your site.
+In SEO for SaaS companies, duplicate content appears when the same or very similar content appears on more than one page of your site.
 This can confuse search engines and dilute your visibility, as they won’t know which page to show in search results.

 To find and fix duplicate content, you need to first log into your GSC (Google Search Console) account and go to Pages under the indexing section.
 Then, look for issues related to duplicate content: